MaxMalRichtig/bludit-isso-client/README.md

 If you want to know more about the configuration of this plugin, see the [dedicated part of the isso documentation](https://posativ.org/isso/docs/configuration/client/).

+---

-*** NOTE: This plugin is still in it's early stages.
-So be kind and post an issue, if you encounter anything strange. ***
+_NOTE: This plugin is still in it's early stages.
+So be kind and post an issue, if you encounter anything strange._

+THIS CODE IS ORIGINALLY HOSTED AT: https://git.mal-richtig.de/maxmalrichtig/bludit-isso-client/